 Best of all, the position is virtual, so you don’t need to be constrained by geographical borders.
 Simply put, you can hire the best VA for your needs and budget from ANYWHERE IN THE WORLD.

-So, why not get one from the country that produces the highest number of experienced, talented, and hardworking VA’s?
-We’re talking about the Philippines, and here’s how you can go about it.
+So, why not get one from the country that produces the highest number of experienced, talented, and hardworking virtual assistants?
+Philippines should be on top of your list and here’s how you can go about it.

 - Hiring Freelance Vs. Hiring Via A Virtual Assistant Company: Why You’re Better Off With The Latter And What To Look For